 COVID-19 financial relief for individuals, community & businesses

-Thousands of individuals, families and businesses have received direct financial assistance through Pinellas CARES, and you may qualify for more help even if you’ve applied before.
+Thousands of individuals, families and businesses have received direct financial assistance through Pinellas CARES.

 Individuals & Families

 Rent, mortgage and utility assistance up to $5,000 per household for overdue bills since March 1, 2020.
-To start the process, text the word COVIDCARES to 898211.
-Eligible applicants will be asked to send the following documents to email@example.com:
+This program is now closed to new applications

 Due to the widespread impact of the pandemic on our local community, this program is experiencing a high volume of requests.
 Payments will be made directly to the landlord, lender or utility company and may take several weeks to arrive from the time documents are submitted for review.